DIRECTORY OF MANDATES

 Murray Hopkins provides systems development and specialist advice to support the school’s business management.
 He has extensive experience in Steiner school management and operations and provides ongoing improvements to the daily operation of the school.
 Murray is a member of the school’s Finance Committee and is a Kindlehill Director.

-Kaydee Farley is the school’s bookkeeper.
-Kaydee works Thursday in the school office.
-Kayde manages payroll and superannuation, reconciles school accounts and provides BAS, end of quarter, and end of year specialist bookkeeping services.
+Kaydee Farley and Kylie King are the school’s bookkeepers.
+Our bookkeeping is completed weekly on a Friday in the school office.
+The bookkeeper manages payroll and superannuation, reconciles school accounts and provides BAS, end of quarter, and end of year specialist bookkeeping services.

 SPECIALIST TEACHING AND SUPPORT STAFF